 During our work to bring Henry Kissinger's criminal actions to the attention of the William and Mary campus, we have become aware that some members of the college community disagree with this campaign, and it saddens us.
+We honestly (perhaps naively, but honestly) expect that students of W&M's intellectual character would agree with this vocal minority-- provided they have an informed understanding of our intentions.
+This letter is an attempt to help make this campaign understood by those in opposition.

 First of all, it is possible that you disagree not with our message, but with our means of expression.
 I can understand that; not everyone believes in protesting, demonstrations, or civil disobedience.
 It makes some people rather uncomfortable.
 In fact, for similar reasons, some people working on this campaign chose not to take part in actions outside of Blow Hall when the chancellor spoke on campus on April 3, 2002.
 So I can sympathize with this point of view.
 Just imagine-- you're on your way to the Registrar's Office and you find yourself surrounded by police officers and angry students and professors offering you copies of a New York Times article and asking you to sign a petition.
 You didn't ask for this.
 You just came to make sure you get to graduate on time.
 You'd prefer to be left alone, thank you very much.